-This gig has now been rescheduled from Thu 11th Feb to Fri 30th Apr 2021.
+This gig has now been rescheduled from Fri 30th Apr to Thu 26th Aug 2021.
 Tickets for the original date remain valid.
 If you can’t make the new date please remember live music venues are struggling to survive through this crisis so please only request a refund if you really need it.

 The Specials and the 2-Tone movement brilliantly reflected the multi-racial nature of the UK’s inner cities back in the day.
 The Dub Pistols are like a 21st century equivalent — a riotous collision of drum & bass, hip-hop, ska, dub and punk.
 One of the most exhilarating live bands on the circuit, these festival favourites have survived international terrorism, inter-band warfare and the wheels falling off their operation numerous times.
 Now a slickly drilled outfit, they’ve nevertheless lost none of their kick-ass vitality and renegade edge wherever they rock up to play.